 #6 Grasscycling Is Important

 Isn’t grasscycling just being lazy and not cleaning up the yard?
 Not at all.
 When done right, it can be an important part of a healthy lawn.
 Grasscycling is simply allowing grass clippings to remain on the lawn following each mowing.
 The key to doing this effectively is to mow your lawn regularly.
 If your grass gets too long, don’t leave those clippings behind.
 However, the short clippings generated by your regular mowing will help fertilize your lawn.
 In fact, as much as 25% of the fertilizer needed by your lawn can come from grasscycling.

 #7 The Use of Compost

+And finally, the last of our lawn fertilizing tips is to use compost.
 The idea of using compost intrigues many homeowners, as they see it as an environmentally-friendly choice for their lawn care.
 However, when choosing compost, remember not to use it during summer.
 It is best applied in early spring, unless you are looking to regrow new grass in areas of thin turf.
 If you do apply it, work it into the soil with a rake and follow the application with watering.
 Compost is incredibly helpful at replenishing the nutrients lost in your lawn.

 Attention to lawn care during the summer months is crucial to the health of your lawn.
 By neglecting to water or cut your grass regularly during hot summer months, you may end up with bald patches, brown grass, bugs and weed problems.
 When this happens, fertilization efforts tend to go by the wayside in exchange for efforts to regrow grass and eradicate weeds and pests.
 Staying on top of your lawn care plan is the key to success for warm weather grasses.